davidseah/davidseah.github.io/_posts/2018-02-21-Exceptions-Basics.md

   credit:
   creditlink: ""
 ---
 I will be starting my blog from this video lessons I am currently taking from Learn Advanced C++ Programming by John Purcell.
 I will be documenting what I learn from the videos.
 This will help me to remember what I learned and also a reference in future.

-So imagine we have a function MightGoWrong() that might potential causes some issues that your program cannot recover from.
+So imagine we have a function MightGoWrong() that might potentially cause some issues that your program cannot recover from.
 For example unable to allocate a huge chunk of memory.

 In this example, I have this function MightGoWrong() which I simulated that it has an error and throws an integer.
 To catch the exception, we can use the <b>try</b> and <b>catch</b> keyword.
-Once we catch the error we can do a simple printing of the error and the program will continue to run.
+Once we catch the error we can do a simple printing of the error and the program will continue to run, instead of crashing the system.

 {% highlight cpp linenos%}